dimitarNzhelev/Docker-K8s/02 - Building Custom Images Through Docker Server/readme.md

 ## docker build .
 ### - builds an image based on the Dockerfile in the same directory
+## docker build -f Dockerfile.dev .
+### - builds an image based on the specified Dockerfile
 ## Buildkit
 ### - It will hide away much of its progress which is something the legacy builder did not do
 ### - To see this output, you will want to pass the progress flag to the build command